 So, now that I have convinced you (at least a little bit) that your competition is not the problem in your business allow me to give you some advice on how to handle the competition.

-1) Do not ignore the competition but don’t obsess about them either.
-Know what they’re about and make sure you, your community and staff know what you’re offering.
+- Do not ignore the competition but don’t obsess about them either.
+Know what they’re about and make sure you, your community, and staff know what you’re offering.

-2) Do not be a copycat.
+- Do not be a copycat.
 Just because it looks like clients are picking up what they are dropping down doesn’t mean they are profitable.
-Stick to what you like to teach, how you like to offer it and do it the best way you can.
+Stick to what you like to teach, how you like to offer it, and do it the best way you can.

-8) Who are you for?
+- Who are you for?
 Knowing who your ideal client allows you to attract the right clients to your space.
-The competitors will have their own ideal client.
-And, the beauty is there really is enough clients to go around.
+The competitors will have their own ideal clients.
+And, the beauty is there really are enough clients to go around.